 Hello!
 I am an Assistant Professor of Global Development Policy at Boston University’s Frederick S. Pardee School of Global Studies, where I am tenure-track faculty.
 I am also Graduate Faculty with BU’s Department of Political Science, a Core Faculty at the Global Development Policy Center and affiliated faculty with the Institute for Economic Development.

 My expertise is in comparative politics with a substantive focus on gender, South Asia, representation, political economy, and institutions.
 My research combines extensive field research, experimental methods, and innovative theory building to identify the causal impact of changes in laws, norms, and resources on women’s ability to engage the state, the scope of individual agency (which may expand or diminish), and the advancement of collective agendas.

-A series of forthcoming publications captures the scope and dynamics of backlash to gender-equalizing reforms around a crucial good – land inheritance – in the world’s largest democracy: India.
-My articles are forthcoming in the Journal of Politics and the Journal of Development Economics, and Asian Survey, and my first book manuscript, titled Women, Power, and Property: The Paradox of Gender Equality Laws in India will be in print as of August 10th, 2020 with Cambridge University Press, Cambridge Studies in Gender and Politics Series.
+A first series of publications capture the scope and dynamics of backlash to gender-equalizing reforms around a crucial good – land inheritance – in the world’s largest democracy: India.
+My articles are published in the Journal of Politics, the Journal of Development Economics, and Asian Survey, and my first book, Women, Power, and Property: The Paradox of Gender Equality Laws in India is published with Cambridge University Press, in the Cambridge Studies in Gender and Politics Series.

 I am the recipient of a Marshall Scholarship and Truman Scholarship, and have worked to develop, implement, and analyze randomized field experiments studying the impact of economic empowerment on social and economic equality with MIT’s Abdul Latif Jameel Poverty Action Lab (JPAL) and the World Bank.